 These Mexican Chocolate Crinkles are rich, fudgy Christmas cookies with warm cinnamon, cocoa, and a gentle cayenne kick.
 Easy to make, beautifully crinkled, and always a holiday favorite.

-Whisk flour, cocoa powder, instant coffee, cinnamon, cayenne pepper, baking powder, and salt in a mixing bowl until combined
+Whisk flour (see my notes on the amount of flour if you use measuring cup instead of weighing), cocoa powder, instant coffee, cinnamon, cayenne pepper, baking powder, and salt in a mixing bowl until combined

 In another mixing bowl, add sugar and oil and whisk vigorously for a minute or two until the sugar dissolves.
 You can also use a handmixer to do this.
 Add the eggs , one at a time, and vanilla extract, and whisk until the mixture emulsified